Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Add flavorings if you’d like, such as crushed fruit or honey, to taste.

-I’ve also read that it’s popular to pour it in a bowl and eat it with museli, basically making a cereal/milk type breakfast (with thicker tangier milk).
+I’ve also read that it’s popular to pour it in a bowl and eat it with museli, basically making a cereal/milk-type breakfast (with thicker, tangier milk).

-I think it’s really spectaular as is, with nothing added, but I also love the taste of plain natural yogurt.
+I think it’s really spectacular as is, with nothing added, but I also love the taste of plain natural yogurt.
 My kids like it with just a hint of sweet, so I add a teaspoon or two of our homemade maple syrup to their cups.

 Filmjölk can also be used in baking, in place of recipes that call for buttermilk, sour cream, or yogurt.